Excellent in the country!Blind athletes who have won first-class merit are on the list_Zhejiang Online - Breaking Latest News

 In this list, a total of 14 league organizations in Zhejiang were awarded the title of National May 4th Red Banner League (Working) Committee, 16 league organizations were awarded the title of National May 4th Red Banner League Branch, and 22 individuals were awarded the title of National Excellent Communist Youth League Member.
 12 individuals were awarded the title of National Excellent Communist Youth League Cadre.

 Yu Qinquan has been visually impaired since he was a child, but he loves sports and has always studied and lived with a positive, optimistic and strong attitude.
 In 2013, he was selected into the provincial goal team for the blind.
-After more than a year of hard training, he was recruited into the national youth team and the national team, and then successively won the silver medal in the 2018 Jakarta Asian Paralympic Games; The gold medal in gateball was notified and praised by the provincial government; the silver medal in the blind gateball competition of the 2021 Tokyo Paralympic Games, and the gold medal in the 11th National Paralympic Games and the eighth Special Olympics blind gateball competition in October of the same year, recorded by the provincial government First class merit.
+After more than a year of hard training, he was recruited into the national youth team and the national team, and then successively won the silver medal in the 2018 Jakarta Asian Para Games; The gateball gold medal was notified and praised by the provincial government; the silver medal in the 2021 Tokyo Paralympics blind gateball competition, and won the gold medal in the 11th National Paralympic Games and the 8th Special Olympics blind gateball competition in October of the same year, recorded by the provincial government First class merit.

 This year, the Hangzhou Asian Games will be held soon.
 At the Goalball Training Base for the Blind in Tangxi, the province, Yu Qinquan trains six days a week, of which four days are training with the ball, mainly training skills, and the other two days are strength training, mainly muscle training.
 Guarantee about 5 hours of training time every day.
 “Now that I think about it, croquet is not only my career, but also a part of my life.”
 For the Asian Games at home, Yu Qinquan and his teammates are full of expectations: “In the past two years, our team as a whole Experience and level, including usual training, have been greatly improved, more scientific and effective, and I hope to win the championship at home!”